22Bet Review 2026: Bonus, Odds, Casino & Is It Legal in Canada?

 ✗ Cons

-- ✗Not registered with the AGCO / iGaming Ontario, so it cannot legally serve Ontario residents
+- ✗Not registered with iGaming Ontario/AGCO — cannot legally serve Ontario residents

 Editorial verdict

-The single most important caveat: 22Bet is not registered with the AGCO or iGaming Ontario, so it does not legally serve Ontario residents.
-If you’re in Ontario, you’ll need a locally licensed operator instead — see our Ontario guide for registered alternatives.
+The single most important caveat: 22Bet is not registered with iGaming Ontario or the AGCO, so it cannot legally serve Ontario residents.
+It operates as an offshore option for the rest of Canada.
+If you’re in Ontario, see our Ontario guide for regulated alternatives.

 Bonuses & promotions